Originalas/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 |        |Requires warmup before use                                       |

 > Please note, there is a lot of misinformation being spread by the SlimeVR CrowdSupply project having an interest selling the exact BNO085 IMU model and trackers.
+Other information may be outdated, with BNO085 looking good 1-2 years ago.
+Because even 3-20min were much better than just up to 5 min resets with MPU6500 and BMI 160 models running old Slime firmware.
+BMI 160 / 270 performance has been improved greatly with software updates reaching similar 10-20min resets in 2024.
+And LSM6DSV taking the best IMU spot with no competition offering 40-60min resets in 2024.

 ---
 ## MPU9250